Making a laser cut rack

 Tea racks assemble!

-Once the design is sorted it’s a simple matter of lasercutting it from the MDF sheet and slotting it all together with the gentle persuasion of a rubber mallet to help with any of the tighter slots.
-A couple of coats of paint and it;s good to go.
-The design had keyslot in it for slipping onto screw heads but these are actually held up with nano tape which is brilliant stuff and grips most surfaces like a fiend while also being removable with no damge in most cases.
+Once the design is sorted it’s a simple matter of lasercutting it from the MDF and slotting it all together.
+The gentle persuasion of a rubber mallet helps with any of the tighter slots.
+A couple of coats of paint and it’s good to go.
+The design had keyslots in it for mounting onto screw heads but these are actually held up with nano tape.
+Nano tape is brilliant stuff and grips most surfaces like a fiend while also being removable with no damage in most cases.
+It’s based on gecko feet, apparently.

 Got an idea?

-If you have an idea for items you want created then why not book a zoom call to have a chat about it or use our contact form if you prefer to get the ball rolling.
+If you have an idea for items you want created then let’s get the ball rolling